sage-code/eve/manual/keywords.md

 | alias    | define alias for data-type or member name from imported modules
 | constant | declare module constants (start with "." if is public)
 | variable | declare module variables (start with "." if is public)
+| function | start a declaration region for named expression

 ## Memory allocation

 | Keyword  | Description
 |----------|-----------------------------------------------------------------------
-| store    | define a constant
 | forge    | create a new object reference / object instantiation on the heap
+| reset    | replace a reference with another reference just created by a constructor
 | alter    | modify underline value of a reference or value of a native variable
 | clone    | copy a reference into another reference, with deep copy operator "::"
-| reset    | replace a reference with another reference just created by a constructor
 | share    | share  a reference from existing reference

 ## Semantic keywords